tablelandnetwork/docs/docs/local-tableland/fork-chain.md

 When you initially start Local Tableland, it will take a bit of time to backfill the forked chain's state.
 The `forkUrl` you specify for the provider will make API calls to `eth_getLogs` in batches, and the validator replays these one-by-one.
 Keep in mind this will continue hitting the API until the state is fully backfilled, but it _should_ be cached after the first time you run it.
 But, **caching only works if you use the same** `forkBlockNumber` value each time you start Local Tableland.

 :::note
 Forking testnet chains _is_ possible.
-However, due to the large volume of data on chains like Polygon Mumbai, the backfilling process can take a **very long time**—potentially, up to an hour.
+However, due to the large volume of data on chains like Polygon Amoy, the backfilling process can take a **very long time**—potentially, up to an hour.
 We're researching ways to optimize this process (e.g., trusted bootstrap for backfilled state), but for now, it's best to fork mainnet chains with less data.
 :::

 ## Setup